My Brilliant Brother Paddy

 As a result of those meetings we had as environmentalists, I became even more fanatical about switching off lights.
 I would ensure all lights in my dormitory were off at 9.30pm on weekdays and at 10.00pm on weekends as Starehe rules demanded.
 And I did that not for want of any reward but because I felt it was the right thing to do.

-One weekend night that year in 2002, I almost got into trouble with a certain prefect in my dormitory.
-I would switch off the lights and he would switch them on.
-Even though I can't recall who between me and the prefect won the tangle, I do recollect threatening him that I would report him to the captain in charge of the environment.
+One weekend night in 2002, I almost got into trouble with a certain prefect in my dormitory.
+I would switch off the lights in the dormitory and he would switch them on.
+Even though I can't recall who between me and the prefect won the tangle, I do recollect threatening him that I would report him to the Lion, as the captain in charge of the environment was called.
 I didn't report him though.

 Serving as an environmentalist at Starehe had such an impression on me that a few months ago when I threw an orange peel out of the window of my room, I felt a twinge of guilt run through my spine.
 I quickly castigated myself and resolved to be dumping waste materials in a dustbin.
 And that's what I have been doing.

 How I wish everybody was like Muhia!
 Especially after observing how some people dump things in public places without giving a hoot about the consequences of their actions.
-Like a few weeks ago, I saw a driver drink a packet of milk as he was leaving a petrol station in my hometown of Kiserian.
+A few weeks ago for instance, I saw a driver drink a packet of milk as he was leaving a petrol station in my hometown of Kiserian.
 After he was done drinking the milk, he shamelessly threw the packet out of his car window and continued driving to wherever he was headed.
 I thought to myself that that was something very foolish of him to do.

 Then the other day, someone dumped what looked to me like baby diapers on the side of a road leading to our home.
 And the dumped diapers weren't two or three or four.
 They were about twenty!